Learn the basics

 Automatic enrollment

-The Simply Retirement by Principal® 401(k) plan requires* employees to be automatically enrolled at a default pre-tax contribution percentage set by you.
+The Simply Retirement by Principal® 401(k) plan * employees to be automatically enrolled at a default pre-tax contribution percentage set by you.
 The default contribution rate must be at least 3%, but not more than 10%, plus an automatic contribution increase of 1% per year up to a maximum of at least 10%, but not more than 15%.
 Employees can change this amount or opt out at any time.

 To be eligible, employees must be age 21 or older and meet the employment requirement you set.
 Whether it's their first day of work, after three months or work, or on their first employment anniversary.
 With the automatic enrollment feature, once eligible, employees will be automatically enrolled at the default pre-tax contribution percentage you set.
 They'll also have contributions directed to the plan's qualified default investment alternative (QDIA) unless they select otherwise.
 A QDIA is a default investment used when money is contributed to an employee's 401(k) account, and the employee hasn't made their investment selection.